T145/metal-chests/.github/README.md

 > This will install the Gradle wrapper once, and any proceeding commands should be executed using it.

 ### Windows
-I highly recommend using [Chocolatey](https://chocolatey.org/install), and installing everything by executing the following commands:
+Use [Chocolatey](https://chocolatey.org/install), and install everything like so:
 ```bash
 choco install jdk8
 choco install gradle --version 4.4.1